NEU-Libraries/drs-toolkit-wp-plugin/README.md

 20. Go to Pages > Delete the 'Sample Page'.
 Go to Posts > Delete the 'Hello World'.

+21. Add site to deploy script (deploy.sh) - see [secret gist](https://gist.github.com/elizoller/2412436c2148d694efc1)

+22. Add users based on requests from project team

 ---
 If you would like breadcrumbs on single pages/posts (not drs items) that reflect hierarchy, simply drag and drop the pages in the wp-admin pages screen to nest.

+---
+Moving a site to Production

+1. Install additional plugins - WP Super Cache, Google XML Sitemaps, Warm Cache and enable all three

+2. Go to Settings > WP Super Cache and select Caching on then Update Status

+3. Go to Settings > XML-Sitemap and copy the URL for the sitemap

+4. Go to Plugins > Warm cache and paste in the URL from above.
+This will generate a URL something like `http://domain.library.northeastern.edu/?warm_cache=jfido908234` Copy this URL and place it in the warm_cache.sh script located in /mnt/wordpressdata/warm_cache.sh on the production server.
+This is triggered on a cron job to warm the cache on production sites. (as root user - `00 1 * * * /mnt/wordpressdata/warm_cache.sh`)

 ---
 If you have trouble with the loading DRS content after initial install.
 Here are a few things to check: